 “I know if I had stayed at EY and made it to partner, I would have been a very rich man”

 If you are lucky enough to get a role in a Big 4 firm, you can expect a ‘market-leading’ salary and benefits.
 Of course, you will be expected to work extremely hard to earn this salary so the choice to work at a Big 4 depends heavily on what your priorities are.
 After all, money doesn’t buy happiness.
-Read my post about what it really means to make partner.
+(Find out what it really means to make partner and if it’s for you)

 A Big 4 firm feels more corporate